List of people who have walked across the United States: Walter O. McGill III

 In his closing statements, McGill said, "To be the first veteran to carry Old Glory from sea to shining sea has been a great aspiration of mine, and I'm praying this flag will be enshrined at the Smithsonian Institute [sic]."

 Arthur Hitchcock

-Arthur Hitchcock is entary-editorial photographer who, at age 19, walked from Long Beach, California to Augusta, Maine between May 11 and November 2, 2011.
+Arthur Hitchcock is entary-editorial photographer who, at age 19, walked from Long Beach, California, to Augusta, Maine, between May 11 and November 2, 2011.
 He walked approximately 4100 mi, crossing through 17 states in 175 days.
 Hitchcock walked to raise funds for breast cancer research and aid to assist families dealing with the cost of hospital bills and treatments.
 He walked to honor his deceased parents, Janet and Mike Hitchcock.
 His mother died from ductal carcinoma a few months before the trip.
-The majority of his route included major highways (it's illegal to walk on most major highways).
+The majority of his route included major highways (it is illegal to walk on most major highways).
 He was led by a support vehicle.